Gravitational Merging as a Possible Source for the Cosmological Accelerating: The Main Cosmological Relations

 \subsection{Evolution of the Scale Factor}

-We will proceed to solve equation $ (\ref{a1})$ for the time evolution of the scale factor $a(t)$.
-Here we assume that second term of the Eq.$(\ref{hard7})$, as the first perturbation term for the energy density of the real universe.\\ The equation Eq.$(\ref{hard7})$ can now be combined with Eq.$(\ref{a1})$ in order to find the scale factor as a function of time.
+We will proceed to solve equation $(\ref{a1})$ for the time evolution of the scale factor $a(t)$.
+Here we assume that second term of the Eq.$(\ref{a11})$, as the first perturbation term for the energy density of the real universe.\\ In order to find the scale factor as a function of time, the equation $(\ref{a11})$ can now be combined with $(\ref{a1})$.
 This goal will be achieved by invoking perturbation theory by taking $\lambda$ as the perturbation coupling parameter and assuming that

 where $a_1$ is the perturbative part of the scale factor to be determined.
 We thus find (with another rationale assumption that $k=0$):